 However, international surveys on teachers' professional lives are rare.
 Education International's Global Status of Teacher's Survey is one example and is the only one carried out by teacher unions.
 Another is the OECD's International Teaching and Learning Survey (OECD, 2014; OECD, 2020).
 Its data is used to make recommendations on the development of teacher policy and studies on how teacher professionalism can be defined.
-One such study is the OECD's ongoing project, 'New Professionalism and the Future of Teaching' (OECD, 2024).
+One such study is the OECD's on-